Kyle-L/Bedrock-AppSync-API/README.md

 # Overview
-This repository contains the AWS CDK Infrastructure-as-code for an Chatbot that is powered an AWS AppSync web socket API to provide real-time chat functionality backed by AWS Bedrock.
-It is designed with serverless in mind and uses a variety of AWS services to provide a scalable and Gen AI application.
+This repository contains the AWS CDK Infrastructure-as-code for an AWS AppSync web socket API to provide real-time functionality backed by AWS Bedrock.
+It is designed with serverless in mind and uses a variety of AWS services to provide a scalable Gen AI API.

 A simple [Vite](https://vitejs.dev/) and [TypeScript](https://www.typescriptlang.org/) based frontend is provided to demonstrate the functionality of the API.